Google Cloud picks up NVIDIA A100 Tensor Core GPUs in alpha

-According to NVIDIA, use cases for A100 in cloud data centres include a broad range of compute-intensive applications, such as AI training and inference, data analytics, scientific computing, genomics, edge video analytics, 5G services, and more.
+According to NVIDIA, use cases for A100 in cloud data centers include a broad range of compute-intensive applications, such as AI training and inference, data analytics, scientific computing, genomics, edge video analytics, 5G services, and more.

 The NVIDIA A100 GPU is built in NVIDIA’s new Ampere architecture, which is designed for the ‘age of elastic computing’, the company states.